Nevada State Route 157: Route description

 The highway begins at a dead end near Mount Charleston before descending downwards to the village of Mount Charleston.
 SR 157 then heads east, rapidly losing elevation.
 Within a span of 20 mi, an elevation of 3000 ft is lost with a noticeable difference: temperatures increase, trees and shrubs become less green and numerous, and lasting snow cover during winter months is no longer present.
 Part of the route is designated as a Nevada Scenic Byway.
-SR 157 then meets U.S. Route 95 (US 95) at a diverging diamond interchange before ending at Sky Pointe Drive in northwest Las Vegas.
+SR 157 then meets Interstate 11 (I-11)/U.S. Route 95 (US 95) at a diverging diamond interchange before ending at Sunstone Parkway in northwest Las Vegas.

 History

 Kyle Canyon Road has existed since at least 1933, having been established as a county road connecting Charleston Peak (in what was then Dixie National Forest) to State Route 5 (now US 95) at Tule to the east.
 By 1935, the entire 21 mi of the highway had been paved and designated as State Route 39 by the state.

 SR 39 appears to have remained unchanged for several years after being included in the state highway system.
 Its first major change occurred on July 1, 1976, when the route was renumbered to State Route 157 in the mass renumbering of Nevada's state highways.
 This change was first reflected on official state maps in 1978.

 In July 1998, the Nevada Department of Transportation designated SR 157 as a Nevada Scenic Byway.
 The scenic route encompasses the westernmost 13 mi of the highway within the national forest area.

 On June 20, 2019, NDOT celebrated the completion of the diverging diamond interchange at the SR 157 junction with US 95, which later opened on June 24, 2019.
 The interchange was a component of a $78 million project which improved a 6 mi stretch of US 95 in northwest Las Vegas between Ann Road and SR 157, and replaced what was previously an at-grade intersection.
+The interchange serves as the current northern terminus of Interstate 11.